 It’s also important to keep chatting to friends, family, us at the clinic etc… so that you don’t feel isolated.
 We are always here to help and support you.

 And remeber that Naturopathically we can help you with Stress, Anxiety, Depression or if you are just not feeling yourself.
 Natural supplements are very effective in this area, work quickly and have none of the side effects of medications.

 We also have a range of psychologists and our counsellor Diane who can help support you if need someone to chat with or to help put strategies in place to assist you.

 At Capalaba Natural Health our award winning Naturopath Tony Daniel specialises in weight loss and can assist you if you are looking to lose weight or maintain your weight.
-We are offering phone and online zoom consults until it is safe to head back to the clinic.
+We offer phone and online zoom consults as well as in person in our clinic.
 Most people lose between 1 – 2 kg of weight per week while simultaneously reducing fluid retention and increasing their energy levels.
 If you would like to discuss your goals with Tony the Naturopath then give us a call on 3823 3103 or book an appointment online here.
 We would love to hear from and help you!
 For more information on how we can help you to lose weight click here.